idxteatime/mitrasphere/restricted-stats.md

 You may notice that the percentages don't add up to 1 - this is because the item power was calculated using 2/3 of the HP, whereas the restricted stat uses the full HP value.

 Let's check these numbers in-game, at least the easy one to check which is HP.
-First we remove all equipment except this one and make sure the stats reflected in the stat summary is the same as the item stats:
+First we remove all equipment except this one and make sure the stats reflected in the stat summary are the same as the item stats:

 ![File Apr 06, 20 39 18](https://user-images.githubusercontent.com/10483639/162117333-cf7ef441-3c2c-4dea-b817-23aee510db45.jpeg)